SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 yandex.ru

-In the query format, specify a macro for substituting additional words from the Keywords.txt file.
-This method allows you to check a website database by a keyword database and get positions as a result:
+In the query format, we will specify the macro for substituting additional words from the file Keywords.txt, this method allows you to check a domain database against a keyword database and obtain positions as a result:

 $query {subs:Keywords}

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in a structured form, such as CSV or JSON.
+A-Parser supports flexible formatting of results thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, such as CSV or JSON

 Exporting a list of positions

-searched domain - key: position number in the search results
+searched domain - key: position number in the SERP

 Result format: